Message Passing-Based Joint Channel Estimation and Signal Detection for OTFS with Superimposed Pilots: Proposed Message Passing Based Receivers

 Similar to the data symbols, the DD domain pilots can be express as ${\bf{X}}_{DD;p} = {\bf{vec}^{-1}}({\bf{x}}_{p})$, and the time domain signal can be expressed as ${\bf{x}}_{T;p} = {\bf{vec}}({\bf{X}}_{DD;p}{{\bf{F}}^H_N})$.
 After the DFT, ${\bf{x}}_{F;p}$ is given as

 Thus, we have

 where ${\bm {\rho}}_F$ is a power allocation factor vector.
 We aim to concentrate the power of pilot symbols in the frequency domain.
 To achieve this, we first design the frequency domain pilot symbols and then transform them to obtain the DD domain pilot symbols.
 We set $P = MN/{\beta}$, where $P$ and $\beta$ are integers, and $\beta$ is a power concentration factor, i.e., the power of each $\beta$ pilot is concentrated to be one.
-In addition, $P > L$ is required to facilitate the CE.
-Hence, we have